IliaZenkov/ising-model-mcmc/1D Ising Model/README.md

         Magnetic moment = U/L * sum from 0 to L[spin value of each particle in lattice]

 The Metropolis Algortihm can be implemented to manipulate such a 2D spin lattice to obtain snapshots of random configurations
     (to get random samples) of such a lattice and ultimately to demonstrate how such a lattice moves towards a state of lower energy and towards zero magnetization.
-    Can use Metropolis algo to upscale to higher dimension spin lattice simulations
+We can also use the Metropolis algo to upscale to higher dimension spin lattice simulations.